digitalbond/Redpoint/README.md

 1. Vendor ID - A number that corresponds to a registered BACnet Vendor.
 The script returns the associated vendor name as well.

-2. Object Identifier - A number that uniquely identifies the device, and can be used to initiate other BACnet operations against the device.
+2. Object Identifier - A number that uniquely identifies the device.
+If the Object-Identifier is known, it is possible to send commands with BACnet client software, including those that change values, programs, schedules, and other operational information on BACnet devices.
 This is a required property for all BACnet devices.

 3. Firmware Revision - The revision number of the firmware on the BACnet device.